alexfioto/reddit-classification/README.md

 Using accuracy and f-1 score as primary metrics, I will train a Naive-Bayes and Random Forest Classifier using 20,000 rows of data scraped from Reddit.

+## Executive Summary

+I will be analyzing and modeling data scraped from Reddit.
+The subreddits to be classified are from the Machine Learning and Artificial Intelligence subreddits.
+After webscraping and exploratory data analysis, I found many common words between the two subreddits.
+I preprocessed the text using lemmatization, lowercasing, to be fed into word vectorizers.
+I used two types of word vectorizers: a Count Vectorizer and a Term Frequency-Inverse Document Frequency vectorizer (or TFIDF).
+I used two classification models, a Multinomial Naive Bayes and a Random Forest.
+The Random Forest classifier scored the highest accuracy of 85%.

 ## Overview